edwinf/AppFabricAppender/README.txt

 	A log4net appender that pushes log entries to an AppFabric named Cache.

 2) License:
-	This appender is licensed under ther apache 2 license.
-Which basically means use it however you want as long as you leave in the copyright notice in the source.
+	This appender is licensed under the apache 2 license.
+Which basically means: use it however you want as long as you leave in the copyright notice in the source.
 If you're just using the DLLs, you don't need to worry about anything.

 /*
- *  Copyright © 2012 the original author or authors
+ *  Copyright ï¿½ 2012 the original author or authors
  *
  *  Licensed under the Apache License, Version 2.0 (the "License");
  *  you may not use this file except in compliance with the License.